Beginner’s Guide to Using Handlebars.js

 $('#forrst').html(result);

-With a couple lines of CSS, we can achieve a nicer result.
+With a couple of lines of CSS, we can achieve a nicer result.

 Final Thought

-I previously used jQuery for templating.
-It think I was doing it wrong, as my codes turn out to look like a mess.
-When we have a big chunk of data, it is far better and neater to use Handlebars for templating and displaying them.
-So I hope this can be a good reference for you to get started with Handlebars.
+I previously used jQuery for templating, which I think was the wrong approach, as my code turned out messy.
+When dealing with a large chunk of data, it is far better and neater to use Handlebars for templating and displaying it.
+I hope this serves as a good reference for you to get started with Handlebars.

 WebsiteFacebookTwitterInstagramPinterestLinkedInGoogle+YoutubeRedditDribbbleBehanceGithubCodePenWhatsappEmail